motoras/kekbit/README.md

 * Readers are components which poll data from a channel.
 Multiple readers could read at any given time from a channel, at their own pace, so the data available in the channel could be consumend multiple times, and in paralel by various readers.

 #### Codecs
-* Dara could be stored in any format
+* Data could be stored in any format
 * [Raw bytes](https://docs.rs/kekbit/*/kekbit/codecs/struct.RawBinDataFormat.html) and [plain text](https://docs.rs/kekbit/*/kekbit/codecs/struct.PlainTextDataFormat.htmll) are the default formats provided
 * More complex(JSON, RON) serde-based ones are in development
 * Appplication specific data formats could be plugged in